Center for Adoption Policy

 Executive Directors

-Ann N. Reese spent over 25 years in a career in finance.
-Formerly the CFO of ITT, she also worked with such companies as Mobil Oil, Union Carbide, Bankers Trust and Clayton, Dubilier & Rice.
-She has an MBA from New York University and a BA from the University of Pennsylvania.
-Ann is a director of Jones Apparel Group, Kmart and Xerox.
-She is the mother of five children, two of whom were born in Romania.
+Prior to CAP's formation in 2001, Ann spent over 25 years in a career in finance.
+Formerly the Chief Financial Officer of ITT, she also worked at Clayton, Dubilier & Rice, Mobil Oil, Union Carbide, and Bankers Trust.
+She has an MBA from New York University (1982) and a BA from the University of Pennsylvania (1974).

 For information on the CAP Board of Directors, please contact us at areese@adoptionpolicy.org.